harezmi/fit4j/library-service-acceptance-tests/README.md

 ### Verify Published or Consumed Kafka Messages

-A bean of type `com.udemy.libraries.acceptancetests.helpers.AcceptanceTestHelper` is already available if your test class inherits from `BaseAcceptanceTest` and it provides several convenience `verifyEntity` and `verifyEvent` methods for verification of JPA entities and Kafka messages.
+A bean of type `com.fit4j.helpers.AcceptanceTestHelper` is already available if your test class inherits from `BaseAcceptanceTest` and it provides several convenience `verifyEntity` and `verifyEvent` methods for verification of JPA entities and Kafka messages.